-- In his announcement video on March 14, O’Rourke told the camera that “the interconnected crises in our economy, our democracy, and our climate have never been greater.”
-He adds “perhaps most importantly of all, because our very existence depends on it, we can unleash the ingenuity and creativity of millions of Americans who want to ensure that we squarely confront the challenge of climate change before it’s too late.”
+In his announcement video on March 14, O’Rourke told the camera, “the interconnected crises in our economy, our democracy, and our climate have never been greater.”
+He added, “perhaps most importantly of all, because our very existence depends on it, we can unleash the ingenuity and creativity of millions of Americans who want to ensure that we squarely confront the challenge of climate change before it’s too late.”

-- In his announcement speech in El Paso on March 30, O’Rourke had this to say about climate change:
+In his announcement speech in El Paso on March 30, O’Rourke said,

 Rep. Tim Ryan: